-Glossary of Terms and Services
+Glossary Of Terms And Services

-First Week of Classes
+First Week of Classes: $100

-Second Week of Classes
+Second Week of Classes: $200

-Third Week of Classes
+Third Week of Classes: $300

 A one-time, non-refundable $100 processing fee is due at the time of registration.
 Students will receive registration materials and be directed to other appropriate offices to obtain departmental approvals if necessary.
 At the pre-baccalaureate level, a student who has been denied admission to USC is not eligible to register under limited status.
 At the post-baccalaureate level, the student cannot have been denied admission to the department.
 A student who has been academically disqualified from the university is ineligible to register under limited status.
-If a limited status student is subsequently admitted to regular standing, no more than the first 16 undergraduate or the first 12 graduate units taken through limited status enrollment can be applied toward a degree.
+If a limited status student is subsequently admitted to regular standing, no more than the first 16 undergraduate or the first 12 graduate units taken through limited status enrollment may be applied toward a degree.
 Limited status students must settle their tuition and fees on the same day they register for classes or their enrollment will be canceled by the Registration department.